facile-it/facile-it.github.io/content/blog/eng/functional-testing-symfony-guzzle.md

 # A real use case
-But how can we test our actual Symfony controller that has to handle all the response?
+But how can we test our actual Symfony controller that has to handle all the responses?
 Let's suppose we have a controller that returns a JsonResponse with a different message and status code based on what it gets from the APIs